Madeira at a glance

 Madeira is a refined and sophisticated holiday destination, with a stunning, varied landscape of dramatic peaks, bustling harbours and some of the highest ocean cliffs in the world.
 Known as the island of eternal spring, this popular city break destination boasts a wonderful climate and spectacular sights to explore.

-Colonised in 1420, the Madeira’s rich soil enabled settlers to grow large crops of sugarcane which led to the introduction of sugar into Europe as well as the construction of an extensive stone waterway used to distribute water from the north to the south of the island.
-Today these stone aqueducts, known as levadas, provides a remarkable collection of walking paths that trail through mountains and across beautiful countryside, showcasing some of the best of Madeira’s scenery.
+Today, the stone aqueducts, known as levadas, provides a remarkable collection of walking paths that trail through mountains and across beautiful countryside, showcasing the best of Madeira’s scenery.

 The islands rugged coastline is home to a leading Portuguese port in the cosmopolitan capital of Funchal which features an attractive promenade, botanical gardens and historic monuments.
 The uniquely deep coastal waters around the island are also known for attracting whales close to the islands shore, with popular boat tours running regularly to allow visitors to get even closer to the diverse range of sea life on offer.